Friday, December 30, 2011

 The Two Towers is my favorite movie in the trilogy.
 I may or may not have seen it more than once (um, or twice ::::coughcoughorthreetimescoughcough::::) in the theaters in two weeks.
 I like this one the best for several reasons: we are introduced to new and intriguing characters such as Eowyn, King Theoden, Faramir, Wormtongue, Treebeard, and, of course, Gollum/Smeagol.
 I hadn't quoted a character as much as Gollum since 2000 when I went around shouting "TIMMY!" all the time.
 I like how the movie is divided into three different stories so the pacing is a little quicker and you get a change of scenery with each storyline.
 Here's a fun fact if you've never read the book: Tolkien divides the book into three sections and you read about Aragorn, Legolas, and Gimli first, then you read about Merry and Pippin meeting Treebeard, then you read about Sam and Frodo meeting Gollum.
 That might not be the right order because I don't have the book on hand, but the point I'm trying to make is that Tolkien didn't intersect the different storylines.
 Peter Jackson was smart to do that!

 This one is also my favorite because the Battle of Helms Deep was my favorite scene in any of the movies (and this is coming from someone who usually hates battle scenes in movies, but this one was pretty cool and epic).
 I love the friendly rivalry between Legolas and Gimli when they're counting how many orcs they've killed and the callback to the first movie when Gimli allows Aragorn to toss him onto the bridge and tells him, "Don't tell the elf!"
 This film also features three of my favorite (albeit very short) clips.
 One is the scene where Aragorn is opening those huge double doors in slow motion when he has returned to Helms Deep.
 Let's not kid ourselves: that was pretty hot.
 I have not yet met another female who doesn't love that scene.
-Whoever edited in slow motion is a genius.
+Whoever edited that in slow motion is a genius.
 And the other two are Legolas scenes, you probably already know which ones I'm talking about: When he slides down the steps on his shield during the battle and the one-handed vault onto his horse.
 Let's not kid ourselves: that was pretty freaking awesome!
 Haha, I remember when I saw it in the theaters and there was this guy sitting in the same row as me and he went, "WOW!"
 Wow, indeed, buddy, wow, indeed.

 Right after the movie's release, I conducted a "scientific poll" on a message board I frequented back in the day.
 It was titled "Who's Hotter: Aragorn or Legolas?"
 Legolas won.
 Damn teeny-boppers ;-) I remember this one girl said she debated for two hours trying to decide who indeed was the hotter one and finally settled with Aragorn.
 Haha, I love it.
 Here are some of the other answers people wrote down: (I voted for Aragorn, btw).